strapi/strapi/docs/3.0.0-beta.x/guides/email.md

 To install a new provider run:

 ```
-$ npm install strapi-provider-email-sendgrid@alpha --save
+$ npm install strapi-provider-email-sendgrid@beta --save
 ```

 ::: note
-If the provider is not in the mono repo, you probably not need `@alpha` depending if the creator published it with this tag or not.
+If the provider is not in the mono repo, you probably don't need `@beta` depending if the creator published it with this tag or not.
 :::

 Then, visit `/admin/plugins/email/configurations/development` on your web browser and configure the provider.

 ## Create providers

-If you want to create your own, make sure the name starts with `strapi-provider-email-` (duplicating an existing one will be easier to create), modify the `auth` config object and customize the `send` functions.
+If you want to create your own, make sure the name starts with `strapi-provider-email-` (duplicating an existing one will be easier), modify the `auth` config object and customize the `send` functions.